HL7/davinci-ecdx/input/pagecontent/signatures.md

 1. **SHALL** use JSON Web Signature (JWS)(see [RFC 7515])
    >JSON Web Signature (JWS) is a means of representing content secured with digital signatures or Hash-based Message Authentication Codes (HMACs) using JSON data structures.
 Cryptographic algorithms and identifiers used with this specification are enumerated in the separate JSON Web Algorithms (JWA). [^third]

+    <span class="bg-success" markdown="1">Implementers that choose to support XML need to be aware that JSON Web Signatures can only be created and validated in the original native JSON.
+Transforms to and from XML will invalidate signatures.
+    {:.bg-warning}</span><!-- new-content -->

 2. [JSON Signature rules](http://hl7.org/fhir/datatypes.html#JSON) specified in the FHIR specification. (reproduced below for reader convienience):
    >When the signature is an JSON Digital Signature (contentType = application/jose), the following rules apply:
    >- The Signature.data is base64 encoded JWS-Signature [RFC 7515: JSON Web Signature (JWS)]